WordCloud representation of paper abstracts.

 - Password Correlation: Quantification, Evaluation and Application.
 Shouling Ji, Shukun Yang, Anupam Das, Xin Hu and Raheem Beyah.
 IEEE International Conference on Computer Communications (INFOCOM), 2017.

 Securing Anonymity Networks (Tor)

 Many people use anonymity networks like Tor to hide their digital footprints on the Internet.
-Tor is a distributed overlay network comprised of volunteer relays (also known as routers).
-To anonymize TCP connections, a Tor user constructs a circuit comprised typically of three Tor relays: any individual relay cannot reconstruct the whole circuit and link the source to the destination.
-However, users’ anonymity can be compromised by active and passive attackers in the network.
-My research looked at analyzing the security guarantees provided by Tor in the presence of active and passive attackers.
+My research looks at analyzing the security and privacy guarantees provided by Tor in the presence of active and passive attackers.